 “What’s driving all the fuss about MSV?”

 The current push-back about MSV centers around how we teach and prompt students to respond at the point of difficulty when reading.
 It’s about what cues or strategies we teach students to rely on.
-In this module we’ll take an honest look at what can (and has) gone wrong for too many children who’ve been taught to rely on picture cues, language structures, or contextual guessing rather than relying on print as a primary source of information.
+In this module, we’ll take an honest look at what can (and has) gone wrong for too many children who’ve been taught to rely on picture cues, language structures, or contextual guessing rather than relying on print as a primary source of information.
 Then we’ll suggest a reinvention of our prompting priorities to align with what science suggests young readers need from us.
 You’ll leave this module with a fresh appreciation for maximizing orthographic processing opportunities for beginning readers.

 “But aren’t decodable texts loaded with problems?”

 In this final module, all of the learning from the previous modules comes together to support the critical task of text selection and its connection to foundational skills.
-We’ll examine the strengths and weaknesses of both patterned texts and decodable texts, and show you how aligned texts can become the missing link between instruction and application of beginning reading skills.
-Using three critical questions for reflection, you will spend time evaluating both decodable and patterned texts, learning to confidently select texts with the important characteristics beginning readers need.
+We’ll examine the strengths and weaknesses of both patterned and decodable texts and show you how aligned texts can become the missing link between instruction and the application of beginning reading skills.
+Using three critical questions for reflection, you will spend time evaluating both decodable and patterned texts, learning to confidently select texts with the essential characteristics beginning readers need.
 In this final module, we’ll also support you in synthesizing your learning from across all six shifts, putting it together into a cohesive plan of action that is aligned with science and keeps joyful, student-centered instruction at the center.